justmarkup/wandel/README.md

-wandel
+wandel (a game about transforms)
 ======

-Work in progress: A game about transforms
+This is work in progress by @justmarkup